 Speed: who's actually faster?

 On Mac, all three ultimately ride on llama.cpp or a close variant, so raw tokens-per-second are within a few percent of each other on the same model and quantization.
 Ollama has a slight edge on stateless batch inference because it strips GUI overhead.
 LM Studio loses a few percent to its Electron front-end but gains it back with aggressive KV-cache management.
-PocketLLM's Core ML path is faster on Apple Silicon for the models that have Core ML conversions available, and falls back to llama.cpp for the rest.
-For a Llama 3.2 3B Q4 model on an M2 Mac, expect roughly the same 28-35 tok/s across all three.
-On iPhone, only PocketLLM is running at all.
+PocketLLM (launching soon) is designed so its Core ML path is faster on Apple Silicon for the models that have Core ML conversions available, falling back to llama.cpp for the rest.
+For a Llama 3.2 3B Q4 model on an M2 Mac, Ollama and LM Studio land around 28-35 tok/s, and PocketLLM is built to land in the same range.
+On iPhone, PocketLLM is the only one of the three built to run at all.

 Which one should you install?